-Get off the beaten path with Chai Lai Sisters Elephant rescue and Mountain Homestay
+Get off the beaten path with Chai Lai Sisters Mountain Homestay and experience elephants in the jungle

 This was voted as the most eye-opening, authentic experience by past guests.
 In addition to playing with and learning to care for beautiful elephants, you will experience jungle life the Karen way!
 Miles away from the bustling city and tourist traps, you’ll trek to Karen hill-tribe village, swim at waterfalls, enjoy traditional food cooked in the jungle, bamboo raft down a river, and sleep in a Karen style hut.

 Enjoy a lunch of delicious locally sourced foods

 Learn how to approach and talk to elephants

 Eat a home-cooked Karen meal

 Go trekking through lush mountain jungle